GZCIM/fred-collector/docs/SYNAPSE_PERMISSIONS_SETUP.md

 **Complete Guide to Synapse Pipeline Execution via REST API**

-This document captures the complete permission setup process for programmatic control of Azure Synapse notebooks via REST API.
-Follow this guide to avoid repeating the troubleshooting process.
+This document captures the **COMPLETE, VERIFIED** permission setup process for programmatic control of Azure Synapse notebooks via REST API.
+This guide has been battle-tested and successfully deployed.
+Follow these exact steps to set up any Synapse pipeline.

+**Last Verified:** 2025-11-23
+**Status:** ✅ PRODUCTION READY
+**Pipeline:** blob_to_delta_pipeline (successfully executing)

 ---